PX4/PX4-user_guide/en/sim_gazebo_classic/multi_vehicle_simulation_gazebo.md

    MAVLink system id 1 is skipped.
    :::

+2. Run `MicroXRCEAgent`.
-2. Run `micro xrce-dds agent`.
-It will connect automatically to all four vehicles
+   It will automatically connect to all four vehicles:

    ```bash
    MicroXRCEAgent udp4 -p 8888
    ```
    :::note
-   The simulator startup script automatically assign [unique namespaces](../ros/ros2_multi_vehicle.md) to each vehicle.
+   The simulator startup script automatically assigns a [unique namespace](../ros/ros2_multi_vehicle.md) to each vehicle.
    :::

 ## Multiple Vehicles with MAVROS and Gazebo Classic